 - 2Research Costs and Discounts

-Research average costs for your pet and coverage level so you'll know a good deal when you see one.
-Pet insurance doesn't offer as many discounts as other insurance, but look for multi-pet and bundling savings where available.
-See if you also qualify for pet insurance low-income programs.
+Research average costs for your pet and coverage level to recognize competitive rates.
+Pet insurance offers fewer discounts than other insurance types, but look for multi-pet and bundling savings.
+Check if you qualify for low-income pet insurance programs.

 - 3Evaluate Company Reputations